Germany defends flood preparations as search for victims, cleanup continue | CBC News

 - At least 31 people died in Belgium.

-The downpours that led to usually small rivers swelling at vast speed in the middle of last week were forecast, but warnings of potentially catastrophic damage didn't appear to have found their way to many people on the ground — often in the middle of the night.
+Weather officials had forecast the downpours that led to even small rivers swelling rapidly, but warnings of potentially catastrophic damage didn't appear to have made it to many people in affected areas.

-"As soon as we have provided the immediate aid that stands at the forefront now, we will have to look at whether there were things that didn't go well, whether there were things that went wrong, and then they have to be corrected," Economy Minister Peter Altmaier told the Bild newspaper.
-"That isn't about finger-pointing — it's about improvements for the future."
+Federal and state authorities faced criticism from opposition politicians for allegedly failing to warn citizens of the impending disaster, which comes as a national election looms in September.

 "I have to say that some of the things I'm hearing now are cheap election rhetoric," Seehofer said during a visit to the Steinbach Reservoir in western Germany, where authorities said Monday they no longer fear a dam breach.
 "Now really isn't the hour for this."